Tantoba/Financial-Loan-reports-/README.md

 1. The Percentage of good and Bad loan ?

-2. Total application for Good and Bad loan ?
+2. How verification affect Good loan and Bad loan ?

 3. Employee length with the highest loan application ?

 4. Total amount of unverified loan application ?

-5. Purpose with the highest loan application ?
+5. Purpose with disapproved loan application ?

 6. Employee title that are likely to receive approval ?